ts-docs/ts-docs/docsPages/Guides/DocTests.md

 }
 ```

+|> ts-docs relies on the code already being transpiled, so make sure you transpile your project's code before running ts-docs with this option enabled: `tsc && ts-docs`.

 |> Only code that is inside a documentation comment for a class **method** / **constructor**, or a **function** will be executed.

 Turning this single option on will cause all your typescript / javascript codeblocks inside comments to be executed.